 In my case, it had a huge influence.
 I am used to having a very good physical level, and the resumption of training, I had the arm of a kid of 10 years!
 This forced me to resume the technical part very calmly, and to work in the gym to regain my physical strength without altering the saix parts of my body (elbow, shoulder, back).

 It depends on the cases and the players ...
 I think that a pair is a team, and that if the results do not arrive, the only solution to correct the defects is through the work.

-Many padel pros are afraid to play the qualifiers, change partners as soon as they lose a few points to maintain the final table.
-It also depends on the moment of the player's career and his personal goal: the player with great ambitions will be more interested in the quality of the partner rather than his capital points; and on the other hand ... the player who tries not to tumble in the ranking will do calculations to not lose places and choose the right partner.
+Lots of pro players from padel fear playing the qualifiers, change partner as soon as they lose a few points to ensure the maintenance in the final table.
+It also depends on the moment of the player's career and his personal goal: the player with big ambitions will be more interested in the quality of the partner rather than his capital points; and conversely… the player who tries not to drop down in the ranking will do calculations to not lose places and choose the suitable partner.

 Do you notice an evolution, changes on the WPT circuit?